 The Applicant affirms that eight ORs are needed to fully accommodate existing and new cases in Year 1 through Year 5, as well as the anticipated increase in the complexity of cases.
 Existing case volume represents case volume from existing surgeons that currently perform procedures at the existing ASC.
-The case volume from existing surgeons is limited due to limited existing OR capacity and limitation on block time assignment.
+The case volume from existing surgeons is limited due to limited existing OR capacity, which limits block time assignments.
 The Applicant estimates an additional 4,258 new cases in its Year 1 volume assumptions to account for new cases from existing surgeons, who have requested additional OR time so that they can perform more cases at the ASC, and new surgeons (this includes surgeons in the existing surgeons’ practices and others), who would like to join the Applicant’s medical staff to perform cases at the proposed ASC.
-The Applicant states increasing OR capacity by eight ORs can increase access for patients who would benefit from the efficiency and convenience of having their surgery in the same location as their surgeon’s office and increase access for the practices’ physicians who would likely use higher cost and/or less accessible facilities.
+The Applicant states increasing OR capacity to eight ORs can increase access for patients who would benefit from the efficiency and convenience of having their surgery in the same location as their surgeon’s office and increase access for the practices’ physicians who would likely use higher cost and/or less accessible facilities.
 Lastly, increasing OR capacity increases opportunities to shift more complex procedures from hospital-based facilities to the ASC setting, which the Applicant states, and studies have shown, is safe, efficient, and a lower-cost setting.

 Staffing at Proposed Site